justinj/communic8/README.md

 There could be multiple messages in one filling of the GPIO pins, and there could be a message spread out over multiple.
 The GPIO pins should be thought of more as a continuous stream of bytes.

+##Credit

+Thanks Sean LeBlanc for looking over the README and making some helpful suggestions.